d-khan/Python-exercise/if_decision____.md

 ### 3. Problem-solving
 a.
 Find the largest three integers just using ```if``` statements.
 Take user inputs and display the result.

 b.
-Find several approaches to identify an even or an odd number.
-The user will input an integer number and the output says "odd or even".
-Your code should have several sections of code separated by the comments.
+Identify multiple methods to determine if a number is even or odd.
+The user will input an integer, and the output will indicate whether it's "odd" or "even."
+The code should be organized into sections, with comments separating each part.
 For example

 ```python
 #######################